CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ## Conclusion

 This chapter gave an introduction to the most common package managers that could be used for managing 3rd party frameworks with ease.
 Choosing the right one might, unfortunately, not be as obvious as we would wish for.
-There are trade-offs for each one of them, however, choosing Cocopods or SwiftPM at the start and then potentially replacing some of the big libraries with Carthage, such that the compile-time can be decreased might be a good way to go.
-That being said, with the hybrid approach, the project benefits from both which could speed up everyday development dramatically.
+There are trade offs for each one of them.
+Choosing Cocoapods or SwiftPM at the start and then potentially replacing some of the big libraries with Carthage, to reduce compile times as needed, might be a good way to go.
+That being said, with the hybrid approach, the project benefits from both feature sets which could speed up everyday development dramatically.

 \newpage
 # Design Patterns

-Design patterns help developers to solve complex problems in a known, organised and structural way.
-Furthermore, when new developers are onboarded, they might already know the patterns used for solving such problem which helps them to gain the speed and confidence for development in the new codebase.
+Design patterns help developers to solve complex problems in a known, organised, and structured way.
+Furthermore, when new developers are onboarded, they might already know the patterns used for solving such problem which helps them to gain speed and confidence for development in the new codebase.

 The purpose of this book is not to focus on design patterns in detail as there are plenty of books about them already.
 However, some patterns that are particularly useful when developing such modular architecture are highlighted here.

 ## Coordinator

-First of all, let us have a look at the Coordinator pattern.
-One of the well-known navigation pattern of all times when it comes to iOS development.
-Coordinator as its name says takes care of coordinating the user's flow throughout the app.
+First of all, let us have a look at the Coordinator pattern, one of the most well known navigation patterns of all times when it comes to iOS development.
+Coordinator, as its name says, takes care of coordinating the user's flow throughout the app.
 In our Application Framework, each domain framework can be represented by its coordinator as an entry point to that domain.
-The coordinator can then internally instantiate view controllers so as their view models and coordinate the presentation flow.
+The coordinator can then internally instantiate view controllers and their view models and coordinate the presentation flow.
 For the client, who is using it, all the necessary complexity is abstracted and held in one place.
-Coordinators usually need to be triggered to take the charge with `start` method.
-Such a method could also provide an option for a `link` or a `route` which is a deep link whose the coordinator can decide to handle or not.
+Coordinators usually need to be triggered to take charge with a `start` method.
+Such a method could also provide an option for a `link` or a `route` which is a deep link which the coordinator can decide to handle or not.

 While there are many different implementations of such a pattern, for the sake of the example and our CosmonautApp I chose the simplest implementation.